-1 The service region for CMU includes the following counties: Delta, Eagle, Garfield, Grand, Jackson, Mesa, Moffat, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Miguel and Summit, Western Colorado Community College's service region is a subset of that group: Delta, Mesa, Montrose, Ouray and San Miguel Counties.
+1 The service region for CMU includes the following counties: Delta, Eagle, Garfield, Grand, Jackson, Mesa, Moffat, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Miguel and Summit.
+Western Colorado Community College's service region is a subset of that group: Delta, Mesa, Montrose, Ouray and San Miguel Counties selected programs and courses also available at CMU's Montrose Campus and through its Office of Distance Education.

 2 CMU has a statutory four-year role and mission, as well as for two-year transfer and vocational education and graduate programming.
-Source: Colorado Revised Statutes § 23-53-101.
+Source: Colorado Revised Statutes § 23-53-101